-What is Primary Biliary Cirrhosis (PBC)?
+What is Primary Biliary Cholangitis (PBC)?

 PBC is a slowly progressive bile duct disease, which results from chronic inflammation of the small intrahepatic bile ducts.
 It is very variable, very slowly progressive and most patients do not have cirrhosis at diagnosis.
 For some the inflammation leads to bile duct loss and liver scarring which may, after many years, become extensive and lead to cirrhosis.
 It is thought to have an autoimmune basis, but we don’t fully understand the triggers (presumably environmental and genetic) that lead to disease in the first place.